 Oriole Park at Camden Yards inspired a generation of ballpark construction.
 No longer would communities across America build multipurpose stadiums devoid of character, surrounded by vast parking lots.
 Ballparks would now be created to nestle neatly into existing and historic neighborhoods and play key roles in the revitalization of urban America.

-Oriole Park at Camden Yards captured the nation's attention from day one and in has served as the standard by which all new ballparks are measured.
+Oriole Park at Camden Yards captured the nation's attention from day one and in the 20 seasons that followed, has served as the standard by which all new ballparks are measured.
 Citizens of Baltimore and all of Maryland, as well as Orioles fans throughout Birdland, should take great pride in the fact that our team makes its home in the ballpark that forever changed baseball.